 Truth: Many direct access skeptics harp on the fact that it’s one thing to have a law on paper, and quite another for that law to effect any real change.
 While some in the PT industry might question the immediate business benefits of direct access, the truth is that the market for direct access services exists—it’s just that many potential direct access patients have not yet realized that they want or need physical therapy.
 In fact, as WebPT’s president and co-founder Heidi Jannenga points out in this article, “Of all patients with neuromusculoskeletal issues, only about 8% seek out rehab therapy.”
 So theoretically, 92% of the patients who could benefit from physical therapy treatment fail to obtain it.
 Talk about a huge market opportunity!

 While it could take some time for industry-wide marketing efforts to gain enough traction to successfully create demand among those consumers, individual practices can still leverage the power of direct access to increase their bottom lines—one patient at a time.
 Remember, it’s not just about converting prospective patients into actual patients—it’s also about turning those patients into loyal customers who will come to you directly should they experience any future neuromusculoskeletal issues.
 More than that, it’s about leveraging those patients to generate even more self-referrals.
-In other words, you’ve got to boost your practice’s “viral coefficient,” which, as Strive Labs founder and CEO Scott Hebert, PT, DPT, explains here, is “the average number of referrals an existing customer makes multiplied by the conversion rate of those referrals.
-So for a company like Netflix, if every user shares the product with 4 other friends, and those friends convert on average 50% of the time, Netflix's viral coefficient is 2.”
+In other words, you've got to boost your practice's "viral coefficient," which, as this resource explains, is "the number of new users an existing user generates.
+This metric calculates the exponential referral cycle—sometimes called virality—that accelerates company growth."

 Additionally, many practices are starting to offer cash-based wellness and fitness services as a way to keep patients coming back on a regular basis after they’ve completed their therapy treatment.
 That way, you can retain the business of the patients you already have—only in a more customer-based capacity.
 A few more tips for marketing to your individual network of current and past patients: Advertise your cash-pay service offerings with blurbs in your clinic newsletter, posts on your social media pages, or signs in your office—and make sure people know they can book an appointment with you directly, without a physician referral.
 (For a comprehensive overview of how to take your practice fully or partially out-of-network in order to capitalize on private-pay, check out this free webinar.)